Le Trianon (theatre): Recent years

-After returning to live performance, the theater presented plays and classical music concerts but was best known for performances of singers such as Carla Bruni, Bénabar and Higelin, and for musical comedies.
+After returning to live performance, the theater presented plays and classical music concerts but was best known for performances of singers such as Carla Bruni, Jacqueline Danno, Bénabar and Higelin, and for musical comedies.

 The theater also staged operas, operettas, musicals, show cases, fashion shows, movie previews, variety shows and festivals.

 It hosted the final phase of auditions of the Nouvelle Star TV show from 2003.

 Les Wriggles recorded a show on September 23, 2005.

 Included in the inventory of historical monuments in 1988, "Le Trianon" was closed for a complete restoration in 2009 did by Julien Labrousse architect and new owner of the place.

 It reopened to the public on November 20, 2010 with a series of concerts by artists that included M.I.A., Goldfrapp, Deftones, Tricky, Ayọ, Chic, Herman Dune, Julien Doré, Gonzales, Rodrigo y Gabriela, Raphael Saadiq and Macy Gray.

 Le Trianon hosted the French-naturalized Indonesian singer Anggun for her concert in June 2012.

 The singer Rihanna appeared at Le Trianon on November 17, 2012 during her "777 tour" to promote her new album Unapologetic.
 And in July 2013, Singer-songwriter and Rapper Ke$ha performed during her European Leg of her 2nd solo headlining tour the Warrior Tour.
 On December 11, 2013, English superstar Fryars played a show to a captivated and aroused audience.
 On October 17, 2015, for the first time, the venue held a Death metal concert starring the band Opeth, celebrating their 25th anniversary for a sold out crowd.

 American pop girl group Fifth Harmony performed their concert at the venue on November 9, 2015 as the last and final stop on the European leg of their extended Reflection Tour.